Smoke Inhalation First Aid: Best Practices | More Prepared

 - Pay Close Attention to Changes

 Keep a close eye on any person regaining consciousness and observe any behavioral changes.
-Also, keep an emergency radio next to you so you can get any important safety or evacuation information.
+Also, keep one of our survival battery-operated radios next to you so you can get any important safety or evacuation information.